E-commerce

 Taxation and reporting obligations (overview)

-Income reporting obligations related to occasional or regular sales vary: some countries set thresholds or criteria of habitual activity.
-Platforms may be required to transmit information to authorities as part of tax cooperation (obligations evolve by territory and period).
+Tax reporting regimes linked to occasional or regular sales vary: some countries set thresholds or habituality criteria.
+Platforms may be required to transmit information to tax authorities as part of tax cooperation (obligations evolve depending on the territory and period).

-Moving from a "garage-sale" type activity to a structured activity may involve registration and VAT: an accountant helps avoid back payments.
+Moving from a “yard sale” activity to a structured business may involve registration and VAT: an accountant can help avoid back assessments.

 Platform reporting

-Obligations to transmit tax information are evolving in several jurisdictions: regular sellers must follow local regulations and official platform communications.
+Tax information reporting obligations are changing in several jurisdictions: regular sellers must follow local regulations and the platforms’ official communications.

 Personal data

-C2C sellers often process minimal contact details; the platform generally remains responsible for its own processing (account, messaging) under the GDPR.
+The C2C seller often handles only minimal contact details; the platform generally remains responsible for its own processing (account, messaging) under the GDPR.
 Read the privacy policies.

 Logistics, packaging, and the footprint of recommerce

-C2C often extends the lifespan of goods: a benefit for the material footprint when transport remains reasonable (prefer in-person handoff or consolidated shipping when possible).
+C2C often extends the lifespan of goods: an asset for material footprint when transport remains reasonable (prefer hand delivery or consolidation when possible).

 Packaging

-Reusing boxes and protective materials limits waste; for fragile items, investing in suitable packaging reduces disputes over “received broken” items.
+Reusing boxes and protective materials reduces waste; for fragile items, investing in suitable packaging reduces “arrived broken” disputes.

-D2C brands sometimes incorporate refurbished or trade-in options: C2C informs pricing positioning and return policy for new products, a topic close to our e-commerce returns.
+D2C brands sometimes incorporate the refurbished or the trade-in: C2C informs pricing positioning and the return policy on new products, a topic close to our e-commerce returns.

 Circular economy

-Public policies and labels encourage extending product life: C2C is a mainstream lever for this, provided waste is not exported to informal channels.
+Public policies and labels encourage extending product lifespans: C2C is a mainstream lever for this, provided waste is not exported to informal channels.

 International C2C

-Buying abroad between individuals adds customs duties, taxes, and postal delays: read import conditions for your country before bidding or accepting an offer.
+Buying from abroad between private individuals adds customs, taxes, and postal delays: read the import conditions for your country before bidding or accepting an offer.

 Regulated items